Cillo98/Group-Sorter/README.md

 Where chosen is the index chosen previously according to criteria (2) alone.

-Once the array containing the percentages of differences is created, if one of its values is more than 0.15 (15%), then the index with the highest value is taken as the chosen index of the group in which the entitity must be added.
+Once the array containing the percentages of differences is created, if one of its values is more than 0.15 (15%), then the index with the highest value is taken as the chosen index of the group in which the entity must be added.
 $$
 chosenIndex = chosenIndexCalc(chosenIndex,diffPercent,0.075)
 $$

 One further step, common among all three sub-algorithms, is checking that the finally chosen group is not full.
 If the chosen group is full, as all other community groups are no more than 15% smaller than it, then all other groups are also close to being full.
-When groups are almost full, balancing different attributes within the same group does not have much significance anymore, as the impact of any addition of an entitity would be minimal.
-Therefore, the chosen group is the one with the least entities inside, to better satisfy criteria (1).hich the entitity must be added.
+When groups are almost full, balancing different attributes within the same group does not have much significance anymore, as the impact of any addition of an entity would be minimal.
+Therefore, the chosen group is the one with the least entities inside, to better satisfy criteria (1).hich the entity must be added.
 $$
 chosenIndex = updateIndexIfGroupFull(chosenIndex)
 $$